 - Netscape Communications - 22 January, 1998 - Netscape publicly released the source code of Netscape Communicator 4.0 - On behalf of everyone at Netscape, I want to thank you for helping us get to this point in the first place.
-Your thinking and writings were fundamental inspirations to our decision. - Eric Hahn, executive vice president and chief technology officer at Netscape - Wikipedia - Another great example of large-scale collaboration - [...] opened my eyes to the possibility of mass collaboration - Jimmy Wales, Wikipedia co-founder
+Your thinking and writings were fundamental inspirations to our decision. - Eric Hahn, executive vice president and chief technology officer at Netscape - Wikipedia - Another great example of large-scale collaboration - [The Cathedral and the Bazaar] opened my eyes to the possibility of mass collaboration

+- Jimmy Wales, Wikipedia co-founder